gmail unsubscribeemail managementproductivity

 • Can't transfer to another list

-When to Report Violations
+When to report violations

-Report to FTC if:
+Report to the FTC if:

 • No unsubscribe link provided